Outreach & Consultation Services

 - Disordered Eating & Body Image concerns

-This is not an exhaustive list and other topics may be requested; however, please be aware that the Counseling and Testing Center staff may not be able to accommodate all outreach program requests at all times.
+This is not an exhaustive list and other topics may be requested; however, please be aware that the CTC staff may not be able to accommodate all outreach program requests at all times.
 Our ability to respond to requests may be impacted by factors such as the current demand for services and availability of staff to present on a given topic.
 University faculty, staff, academic departments, and student groups or organizations are all eligible to request outreach programs.
 When requesting a workshop or presentation, we are asking for your assistance in helping us provide quality programs by contacting us with your request at least two weeks prior to the earliest requested event date.
 If we cannot meet a request, we will attempt to help you find other resources to meet your needs.

 Consultation Services: In addition to workshops and presentations, CTC staff are often called upon to consult with faculty or other university professionals about the psychological and academic well-being of students.
 Whether responding to concerns about individual students in a psychological crisis, speaking to a group of students after the loss or assault of one of their peers, or simply being available following a more public crisis or trauma, the CTC staff are available to assist the campus community.